khaors/geocompr/main.md

 This book is aimed at people who are interest in doing spatial data analysis with a modern programming language (R) including:

-- People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/) and [SAGA](http://www.saga-gis.org/en/index.html) wanting access to the benefits of R --- a powerful (geo)statistical and visualization programming language --- and an interface focussed on the command-line, as outlined below [@sherman_desktop_2008]:
+- People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/) and [SAGA](http://www.saga-gis.org/en/index.html) who want to learn R --- a powerful (geo)statistical and visualization programming language --- and the benefits of an interface focussed on the command-line [@sherman_desktop_2008]:

 > With the advent of 'modern' GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.